mkideal/next/docs/en/api.md

 <h3><a id="user-content-Object_Common" target="_self">Common</a></h3>

-_Common_
-Common contains some general types, including a generic type.
+_Common_ contains some general types, including a generic type.
 Unless specifically stated, these objects cannot be directly called using the [next](#user-content-Context_next) function.
 The [Value](#user-content-Object_Common_Value) object represents a value, which can be either a constant value or an enum member's value.
 The object type for the former is `const.value`, and for